Robust Training under Label Noise by Over-parameterization: Acknowledgement

 \section{Acknowledgement}

 SL and QQ were partially supported by NSF grant DMS 2009752.
 SL was partially supported by NSF NRT-HDR Award 1922658 and Alzheimer’s Association grant AARG-NTF-21-848627.
-QQ also acknowledges support of the startup fund at the University of Michigan.
+QQ also acknowledge support from NSF CAREER 2143904, NSF CCF 2212066, and ONR N00014-22-1-2529.
 ZZ acknowledges support from NSF grants CCF 2008460 and CCF 2106881.
 Part of this work was done when CY was at University of California, Berkeley and was supported by Tsinghua-Berkeley Shenzhen Institute Research Fund.
 The authors acknowledge helpful discussion with Ryan Chan from Johns Hopkins University.

 {

 }

 \appendices